jamaleverett/Youtube_webscrape.py/README.md

 # Youtube_webscrape.py
-Python script which automates view actions through youtube.
+Python script which automates view actions through youtube using Selenium

 This script will take us to the designated channel and select the video based on #x_path variable (this can also be accomplished through other elements on the page but I chose the x_path)